Dana L. stringer

 In 2017, Solomon's Porch, was a semi-finalist in the Nashville Film Festival's Screenwriting Competition.
 In 2014, Solomon's Porch was selected to be read in the SAG- AFTRA Atlanta Indie Screenwriter Showcase at the Porter Sanford III Performing Arts and Community Center.
 In 2013, Dana's short screenplay, ID, adapted from her play with the same title, was selected to be used as part of the curriculum in the Stage and Screenwriting course at Long Beach City College.

-She is currently developing a TV Pilot.
+She is currently writing and developing two TV Pilots.

 EMAIL: DANA@DANASTRINGER.COM